 SSL Certificate Requirement for the PA Appliance

 All Bomgar software communication occurs via secure, encrypted connections.
 These rely on the industry standard Secure Sockets Layer (SSL) technology and DNS address of the appliance.
-Bomgar Appliances ship with a default certificate which secures the initial connection to the 169.254.1.x management address.
+Bomgar Appliances ship with a default certificate which secures all connections on all IP addresses.
 However, this will not satisfy the requirements of Bomgar's client software, which runs more rigorous validation checks than standard web browsers.
 Therefore, before Bomgar can provide you with a fully operational software licensing package, your Bomgar Appliance will need to have a valid SSL certificate installed that matches the DNS A-record you have registered for your appliance.

 A valid SSL certificate can be either a certificate authority-signed (CA-signed) SSL certificate or a self-signed SSL certificate.
 CA-signed certificates are required to fully leverage all of Bomgar's functionality (e.g., click-to-chat and mobile clients), but they require that a certificate signing request (CSR) be submitted to the CA. The CSR is an industry standard used by all network devices and software which use SSL.
 If a CSR/CA-signed certificate is used instead of a self-signed certificate, the CA-signed certificate must be downloaded from the CA's website (or certificate purchase email) and imported to the Bomgar Appliance from the /appliance interface.

 For more information on how Bomgar uses SSL certificates as well as detailed configuration steps to request and install certificates in Bomgar, see the SSL Certificates Guide.
 The section Create an SSL Certificate describes the steps for initial configuration in detail.
 An overview of the process is given below.

 - Log into the Bomgar /appliance interface and create a certificate signing request (CSR) or self-signed certificate.